25 Years Ago We Got Genre's Most Unapologetic Heroine

 It’s telling that nearly two decades after the show ended, and a full 25 years after it began, most people give a pass to Xena’s worst episodes from a structural or critical standpoint.
 Instead it’s the finale—where Xena says she must die to make amends for accidentally drunkenly torching a town of 14,000 people—that gets viewers rankled.
 The majority of the show was focused on how a bad woman could do good and those good deeds alone were enough to redeem her.
 She didn’t have to hurt herself or lose out on love or family to find redemption—she just had to always work to do better.

-Until literally the last scene of the show, Xena was an apologetic woman war criminal you loved watching murder gods.
+Until literally the last scene of the show, Xena was an unapologetic woman war criminal you loved watching murder gods.
 Twenty-five years later that’s the part of her legacy that still stands out.
 So go ahead and skip right past that finale.

 For more, make sure you’re following us on our Instagram @io9dotcom.